dustinpfister/blog_posts/_posts/vuejs-getting-started.md

 ## 2 - vuejs Hello world

-So for my first vuejs example folder is the same as the file name
+So for my first vuejs example folder is the same as the file name as this post vuejs-getting-started.
+I have got into the habit of started to do that when it comes to these kinds of projects.

 ```
 $ cd forpost